alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 2 ---> 6 (min_samples_split)
 100 ---> 262 (n_estimators)

-### 5. Tune the model
+### 5. Model training and evaluation (tuned)
-Tuned Random Forest with normal threshold achieved 84 % F1-score with RM 370.00 loss.
+Tuned Random Forest with normal threshold (0.5) achieved 84 % F1-score with RM 370.00 loss.
 40 fraud transactions are misclassified as normal while 7 customers have tendency to churn.
-  - 7 % decrease in money loss (RM 397.75 ---> RM 370.00).
+  - 7 % decrease in money loss (RM 397.75 ---> RM 370.00)

 ## IMPLEMENTATION OF THRESHOLD ANALYSIS
 Precision-recall trade-off should be taken into account if we want to change the threshold.
 F1-score can increase in four different scenarios: